bavla/netsJSON/doc/readme.md

 # Documents

-## MaRA: Towards a format for describing networks
+## Towards a format for describing networks

    - Towards a format for describing networks / 1.
 Networks and knowledge graphs [PDF](format1.pdf)
    - Towards a format for describing networks / 2.
 Format elements [PDF](format2.pdf)